 Wild Ingleborough: a vision for the future

-A partnership has formed between Natural England’s Ingleborough National Nature Reserve team, Yorkshire Wildlife Trust, The University of Leeds, UBoC, The Woodland Trust and WWF, to develop a project to further the restoration of wildlife habitats around Ingleborough in the Yorkshire Dales National Park.
+A partnership formed between Natural England’s Ingleborough National Nature Reserve team, Yorkshire Wildlife Trust, The University of Leeds, UBoC, The Woodland Trust, and WWF to further the restoration of wildlife habitats around Ingleborough in the Yorkshire Dales National Park.

 The Wild Ingleborough partnership aims to undertake landscape-scale restoration of wildlife from the valley floor to the top of the mountain.
 This will aid nature’s recovery in this part of North Yorkshire by supporting low intensity farming and helping wildlife to be more resilient in the face of the climate emergency and other pressures.

-The team will work with local people and visitors to the Dales from the outset to involve them in the development of the project, seeking to support a thriving local economy, based on restorative farming to enhance local biodiversity, and nature tourism.
-The Ingleborough landscape is already inspirational and is visited by many people.
-In the coming years, the project will seek to support responsible access and enable people to explore the natural environment and get closer to nature.
+The team has worked with local people and visitors to the Dales from the outset to involve them in the development of the project, seeking to support a thriving local economy, based on restorative farming to enhance local biodiversity, and nature tourism.
+The Ingleborough landscape was already inspirational and visited by many people - this project seeks to support responsible access and enable people to explore the natural environment and get closer to nature.